reshamas/reshamas.github.io/_posts/2018-02-26-first-data-science-job.md

 - Public speaking resources

 ### [Kaggle Competitions](https://www.kaggle.com/competitions)
-Participating in Kaggle competitions has a lot of benefits:
+Participating in Kaggle competitions has numerous benefits:
 - there's a friendly community
 - there are *kernels* (code that others share and showcase) that can help you get started
 - you can work with others in a team